CyberSecAI/CWEMap/system.md

 1. **CWE Corpus Ingestion** Grounded Closed-System i.e. CWE specification and known good examples are the corpus only.
 2. **Logger**: Log of all prompts and responses for feedback and improvement
 3. **System Prompt**: Additional instructions to the LLM e.g. Mappings, Confidence, Rationale, Format...
-4. Machine or Brower Interface
+4. Machine or Browser Interface

 ```mermaid